urielmagtibay/DATAPRE-MCO3/README.md

 Year	| Year as integer	| int64
 AvgTemperature|	Temperature in Fahrenheit |	int64

+## Data Set List of Typhoons per Year dataset
+The data set for the list of typhoons per year was extracted from the IBTrACS website.

-### II.
-Data Dictionary for List Typhoons per Year dataset created from Webscraping
+#### II.
+Data Dictionary for List of Typhoons per Year dataset created from Webscraping

 |Variable |	Definition	| Key |
 |---------|---------------------|-------|